From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude: Introduction

 We test our algorithm on $\pi \pi$ scattering data.
 Pions are pseudo-Goldstone bosons of the original chiral symmetry of the QCD Lagrangian.
 For simplicity, we assume the pions have all mass $m_\pi=1$, neglecting the splitting due to isospin-breaking effects.
 Thus, they are in the vector representation of $O(3)$ and the $2\to 2$ amplitude of $\pi^a\pi^b\to \pi^c\pi^d$ is

 where $s,t,u$ are the Mandelstam variables and $s{+}t{+}u{=}4$.
 By crossing symmetry, we also have $\cA(s|t,u)=\cA(s|u,t)$.

 Pions are the lightest states of the QCD spectrum.
 A two-particle $\pi\pi$ state has $G$-parity $G=+1$, and parity $P=(-1)^J$, where $J$ is the spin of the particle.
 Only resonances with the same quantum numbers can be produced in a scattering experiment.
-In figure \ref{fig:spectrum}, the experimentally observed spectrum below $1.4$ GeV is represented with gray boxes, adding only the $\rho_3$ above this energy.\footnote{To express the spectrum in dimensionless units we use $m_\pi=137.3$ MeV, the average between charged and neutral pions.} The vertical size of the boxes sets the error on the mass, the horizontal size represents the width of the corresponding particle (the error on the width is not shown).
+In figure \ref{fig:spectrum}, the experimentally observed spectrum below $1.4$ GeV is represented with gray boxes, adding only the $\rho_3$ above this energy.\footnote{To express the spectrum in dimensionless units we use $m_\pi=137.3$ MeV, the average between charged and neutral pions.}

-The Numerical Bootstrap of pion scattering amplitudes was recently revived in \cite{Andrea} and later extended to the massless case in \cite{Guerrieri:2020bto}.
-In \cite{Bose:2020shm}, the authors have refined the allowed region found in \cite{Andrea} using additional positivity constraints at low energy.
-By performing hypothesis testing using relative entropy, they have selected the region of low energy parameters that would match QCD low energy data and $\chi$PT.
+The Numerical Bootstrap of pion scattering amplitudes was recently revived in \cite{Andrea} and extended to the massless case in \cite{Guerrieri:2020bto}.
+In \cite{Bose:2020shm}, the authors refined the allowed region found in \cite{Andrea} using additional positivity constraints at low energy.
+By performing hypothesis testing using relative entropy, they selected the region of low energy parameters that matches QCD low energy data and $\chi$PT.
 In \cite{Bose:2020cod}, they have also extracted the spectrum finding hints of emerging Regge trajectories.
-In \cite{He:2023lyy, He:2024nwd}, the authors have used several low energy constraints below the two-particle threshold, and form factors constraints computed using perturbative QCD at energy above 2 GeV, to select a region in parameter space that nicely agrees with experimental phase shifts and low energy data.
+In \cite{He:2023lyy, He:2024nwd}, the authors used several low energy constraints below the two-particle threshold, and form factors constraints computed in perturbative QCD at energy above 2 GeV, to select a region in parameter space that nicely agrees with experimental phase shifts and low energy data.
 The Bootstrap of large-$N$ $\pi\pi$ amplitudes was kicked off in \cite{Albert:2022oes} and \cite{Fernandez:2022kzi}, and generalized by including photons and matching with the chiral anomaly in \cite{Albert:2023jtd}.
-Finally, in \cite{Albert:2023seb}, including a minimal amount of spectrum assumptions, a Bootstrap candidate for the large-$N$ QCD amplitude was found.
+Finally, including a minimal amount of spectrum assumptions, a Bootstrap candidate for the large-$N$ QCD amplitude was found in \cite{Albert:2023seb}.